ros-event-camera/metavision_driver/README.md

 Prophesee ROS
 driver](https://github.com/prophesee-ai/prophesee_ros_wrapper) you
 have found the right repository.
-This driver can cope with the large amount of data produced by Prophesee's Gen3 and Gen4 sensors because it does little more than getting the RAW (currently EVT3 format) events from the camera and publishing them in ROS [event_camera_msgs](https://github.com/ros-event-camera/event_camera_msgs)
+This driver can cope with the large amount of data produced by Prophesee's Gen3 and later sensors because it does little more than getting the RAW (currently EVT3 format) events from the camera and publishing them in ROS [event_camera_msgs](https://github.com/ros-event-camera/event_camera_msgs)